-(Reference: Forum Thread and Capitec Rate Table)
+(Reference: Forum thread and Capitec Rate Table)

 PS: The nominal rate is when the interest from your fixed deposit account is paid out every month, and not reinvested.
 The effective rate is higher because you earn interest on the interest that is reinvested in your fixed deposit account.

 Stocks are a way of investing in a company.
 It’s a security that gives the investor a share of ownership in that company in return for their money.
-They are also referred as “equities”.
+They are also referred to as “equities”.